HousedHorse/reli2732-final/questions.md

     - C) Punya helps burn away karma upon death
     - D) Karma keeps you from rising to escape samsara
     - E) All of the above are **TRUE** about Jainism (there was no false statement)
+1. The significance of the Bodhisattva's birth was which of the following?
+    - A) He walked out of his mother's side, and so was able to remember his past life
+    - B) It was the first time he had ever been born
+    - C) He was born as a hare
+    - D) He immediately sacrificed himself to allow his starving mother to eat
+    - E) All of the above
+1. The Great Departure is/was \_\_\_\_\_\_\_\_\_\_.
+    - A) A period of mourning after a loved one has passed on
+    - B) Prince Siddhartha's decision to leave the comforts of his palace and pursue a life of asceticism
+    - C) The Bodhisattva's decision to leave the renunciants\_ and follow the middle way
+    - D) When the Bodhisattva reached parinirvana and became the Buddha
+1. The Buddha saw \_\_\_\_\_\_\_\_\_\_.
+    - A) A dying old man, a sick girl, a monk, and a starving wolf
+    - B) A young man, a sick man, a dead man, and a starving man
+    - C) An old man, a sick man, a dead man, and a renunciant
+    - D) A Hindu Brahmin and a Jain Thirthankara
+    - E) None of the above
+1. Nirvana is \_\_\_\_\_\_\_\_\_\_.
+    - A) Similar to moksha in Hinduism and Jainism
+    - B) The state of no longer generating karma, but still being alive
+    - C) Prior to parinirvana
+    - D) Perfect enlightenment
+    - E) All of the above
+    - F) Only A and D
+1. Anatman is a rejection of which of the following?
+    - A) The concepts of Atman and Jivas
+    - B) The idea of clinging onto one's soul in life and in death
+    - C) A and B
+    - D) None of the above
+1. Dependent origination comes in a chain of how many stages?
+    - A) 10
+    - B) 8
+    - C) 7
+    - D) 12
+1. How many realms of rebirth are there?
+    - A) 2
+    - B) 3
+    - C) 12
+    - D) 6